Jeremy Lin Helps Feed Easter Dinner To The Homeless

 The Brooklyn Nets star was on hand for an event at the Union Gospel Mission in Vancouver where thousands of less fortunate individuals were treated.

 Arguably the most famous Taiwanese American in history, Lin has made no secret of his Christian beliefs during his time on the NBA stage.
-Straight.com reports just hours before the event kicked off, he tweeted about the significance of Good Friday.
+Straight.com reported just hours before the event kicked off, that Lin tweeted about the significance of Good Friday.

 Lin became a household name in 2012 when he embarked on a dynamic stretch of play with the New York Knicks that came to be known as the era of Linsanity.
 Since then, he has starred with the Houston Rockets, L.A.
-Lakers and Charlotte Hornets before landing in Brooklyn.
+Lakers, and Charlotte Hornets before landing in Brooklyn.

 Lin’s 2017-18 season was cut short when he suffered a serious knee injury on opening night in Brooklyn.
-He recently told ESPN that once he returns to the hardwood he doesn’t plan to change anything from attack style of play.
+He recently told ESPN that once he returns to the hardwood, he doesn’t plan to change anything from attack style of play.

 ESPN has since reported the Brooklyn Nets veteran guard is expected to make his return to the court by training camp next season, an occurrence that can’t come soon enough for Lin.